Néstor Renderos

 Nestor Raul Renderos López (born 10 September 1988) is a Salvadoran professional footballer who plays as a midfielder.

 Club career

-Alianza FC

 In 2005, Renderos signed with Alianza F.C.

-FAS

 In 2010, he signed with C.D.
 FAS.
 He has not left C.D.
 FAS despite receiving offers.

-Zakho

 In 2016, Renderso was sent on loan to Iraqi club Zakho with an option to buy.